-The counseling office is located in the main hall of Dryden High School across from the main office.
+The counseling office is located in the student square of Dryden High School across from the main office.
 We have counselors who are here to help students as they develop from adolescence to adulthood.
 Counselors are here to help students to know and appreciate themselves, to get along with others, to develop appropriate education plans and to explore career alternatives.
 The counseling office has a computer to assist students with career planning.
 The counseling office also works closely with community agencies to provide many confidential services to students within the school.

 In helping students and their parents during this growing process, the student’s individual differences are respected and appreciated.
 While all teachers share this commitment to help students, counselors with their specialized training are in the best position to ensure that students benefit from accurate and up-to-date information and receive sympathetic direction and support.
 The counseling office is open from 8:00 a.m. to 3:30 p.m.
 If you think we can help, please call us or come in and see us.

 Your user-friendly resource centre is open daily from 8:00 am to 3:45 pm.
 It is available for quiet research and reading.
 There are a variety of newspapers and magazines for browsing.
 Fiction and non-fiction books can be signed out by students for two weeks.
 Reference materials can only be photocopied.
 A/C equipment and materials are signed out by staff for student use in classrooms.
 Twenty Dell computers are available for classroom use, homework and end task assignments.
 Library research methods change with technology and databases, designed for high school students are purchased and are available for students to expand the research capacity of our library.
 The library is also your go to point for Netbook/student laptop sign out, form completion and repairs.

 TEAMS, CLUBS AND ACTIVITIES